Proverbs 29:22

 Uncontrolled anger multiplies conflict and transgression.

-22 An angry man stirs up strife, and a wrathful man abounds in sin.
+22 An angry man stirs up dissension, and a hot-tempered man abounds in transgression.

 Uncontrolled anger multiplies conflict and transgression.